Downall Green Road, Bryn, Ashton-in-Makerfield WN4

 The interior is dramatic, with a western gallery, arcades of five bays of pointed arches on tall cylindrical columns and a steep and elaborate timber roof.
 Above the arches of the arcades are foiled openings into the upper parts of the aisles.
 At the east end, in the sanctuary and flanking side chapels, the three original marble altars by Peter Paul Pugin with their canopied reredoses still survive.
 The windows of the church are mostly clear-glazed with yellow borders, but there is some good Arts & Crafts style stained glass in the east window.

-The interior was recently (circa 1999) thoroughly but sensitively re-ordered and refurbished by Philip Johnston.
+The interior was thoroughly but sensitively reordered and refurbished by Philip Johnston in c.1999.
 A new nave altar was formed from second-hand elements, and displaced pews and choir stalls were recycled to created screens at the west end.
-The whole interior was carpeted.
+The interior was carpeted.

 Original Date: 1903